ranfysvalle02/mdb-engine/mdb_engine/core/README.md

 ### App Registration

-Register an app with the runtime engine:
+Register an app with the MongoDB Engine:

 ```python
 # Load manifest from file